 Many students prefer to attend worship services off campus.
 Congregations representing many traditions welcome student participation and are within an easy walking distance of the campus.
 A list of these is available to students and families through the Chapel office.

-If you have questions about religious life/ spiritual enrichment at Hood, please contact Rev. Beth O’Malley at firstname.lastname@example.org or by calling (301) 696-3436.
+If you have questions about religious life/ spiritual enrichment at Hood, please contact Hood's McHenry Dean of the Chapel, Rev. Beth O’Malley at email@example.com or by calling 301-696-3436.